Git-K3rnel/VulnHub/SECOS-1/README.md

 ## Privilege Escalation Method 1

-if we check the linux kernel version we see the information below :
+If we check the linux kernel version we see the information below :

 ```bash
 spiderman@SecOS-1:~$ uname -a